The Bear Dances: Plot summary

 Moscow, Spring 1930.
 Two OGPU officers search the room of Father Anton Kirillitch, who has been banned from his church and ordered to stop preaching.
 He shares the room with Grigori Orlov, ejected from his chair at the university for a "reactionary" refusal to give a Marxist slant to his literature lectures.
 Both live in poverty, in half a room of Grigori's former house, now seized by the State.
 To visit Grigori come his son, Andrey, and his son's wife, Elizaveta, both 35, who eloped to England in 1914 and are now naturalised British.
 Andrey, a left-wing writer in London, is horrified by his father's treatment and by the workings of the Soviet régime.
 Elizaveta, a doctor in London, has tried the West and found it wanting.
 She is more open-minded about the USSR, and finds a non-sentimental attraction in the work to be done.
 Their marriage is in trouble: she no longer loves Andrey.
-Vera Levine, 19, Elizaveta's sister whom she last saw before the War, arrives, an "agricultural expert" full of youthful enthusiasm for the New Russia, along with Leonti Levine, their father, a former antiques-dealer now Inspector of Collective Farms in the northern Ukraine.
+Vera Levine, 19, Elizaveta's sister whom she last saw before the War, arrives, an "agricultural expert" full of youthful enthusiasm for the New Russia, along with Leonti Levine, their father, a former antiques-dealer now Inspector of Collective Farms in northern Ukraine.
 With the Levines is Vladimir Blok, 30, an OGPU official and Revolutionary Judge.
-Vera suggests that the returned émigrés visit "her" collective farm in the Ukraine.
+Vera suggests that the returned émigrés visit "her" collective farm in Ukraine.
 Vladimir gives permission (Orlov son might perhaps be pressured to write positively about the USSR when he returns to London) and allows Grigori to accompany them.
 Act One closes with the arrest by the OGPU of Father Anton, who knows this means the Lubyanka and liquidation.

-Act Two takes places three days later at a railway station in western Russia, where the travelling party are waiting for a connection.
+Act Two takes place three days later at a railway station in western Russia, where the travelling party are waiting for a connection.
 Behind the political arguments, Elizaveta and Vladimir are sexually attracted; Andrey and Vera are falling in love.
 Leonti loathes Grigori from pre-Revolution days (they quarrelled over their children's elopement).
 When Leonti briefly leaves his luggage unattended, Grigori glances at Levine's pocket-book, finds something compromising inside, darts to the cloakroom to make a copy, then returns the book to the frantic Leonti, who thought it had been stolen.